25 Striking Blog Logos for Your Inspiration

 Once you've got a blog logo, start blogging with Wix today.

 What are blog logos and why they matter

 A logo is an identifying graphic symbol or mark that’s used in association with a brand, entity, product, or service.
-In blogs, logos are used the same way, increasing the blog’s recognizability and contributing to its brand identity.
+In blogs, logos are used the same way, increasing the blog’s recognizability and contributing to its brand identity and blog design.

 Blog logos are most commonly used on the website’s homepage design, and are often repeated in inner article pages (usually in the website’s header).
 However, they can also be used across different channels, making for an even more memorable brand.
 Some examples include the website’s favicon image, visuals for social media, and business card design, to name a few.